 Can any loft be converted?

-This is vital information to know when browsing loft conversion ideas we're sure you'd agree!
-Now you don't usually require planning permission to convert a loft, – more information on this towards the end of this feature – and if you're concerned about whether your loft is big enough to convert then go by the following.
+You don't usually require planning permission to convert a loft, and to gauge whether your loft is big enough to convert, you can go by the following.

 Lofts with a minimum head height of 2.3m are usually seen as fit to convert, although obstacles like chimneys or water tanks, as well as the pitch of the roof, can also affect this decision.